bahamas10/sombra/reddit-post-pt2.md

 ---

-Now here's the fun part (this series of clue had multiple "fun parts"!):
+Now here's the fun part (this series of clues had multiple "fun parts"!):

 The timestamp looking blocks are actually coordinates to be used with the ASCII skulls given to us.
 Given the form `AA:BB:CC`, `AA` is the number of skull (so